 Goal-Based, Collaborative Autonomy

-Our mission-level autonomy system provides optimal mission execution and goal-based planning for squads of unmanned maritime systems.
+Our mission-level autonomy system provides optimal mission execution and goal-based planning for squads of uncrewed maritime systems.
 Neptune automatically matches survey areas and objectives to the available assets and their capabilities.
 It will adapt to changes in the environment during a mission, and will coordinate assets to ensure mission success.
-Neptune enables unmanned maritime systems to be used to their full potential and has been adopted by the US, UK, Canadian, and Dutch Navies for use in Explosive Ordnance Disposal and Mine Countermeasure missions.
+Neptune enables uncrewed maritime systems to be used to their full potential and has been adopted by the US, UK, Canadian, and Dutch Navies for use in Explosive Ordnance Disposal and Mine Countermeasure missions.

-Neptune can integrate with a diverse range of unmanned maritime systems, enabling operators to coordinate multiple assets to perform different behaviours as part of a single operation.
+Neptune can integrate with a diverse range of uncrewed maritime systems, enabling operators to coordinate multiple assets to perform different behaviours as part of a single operation.
 Neptune recognises common behaviours such as survey an area, survey a target, or loiter, making it possible for the autonomy to re-assign an asset to a different task during a mission.

 From goal-based planning through to complex missions in comms-denied environments, Neptune paves the way to mission success.